nmolaei7878/NoteBook/README.md

 - functions are special type of `object`s, they have `call` method on them.

+## Higher Order Function

+- is function that we can pass callback to it, in order to make some part of functionallity reuseable, like a map function that recives a callback and execute it for each element.

 ## Hoisting

 - hoisting is just term and there is nothing such hoist exsist in `javascript`.